VSPPedro/rails-lab-with-postgres/README.md

 # README

-The purpose of this project is to study the features of postgresql.
+The purpose of this project is to study postgresql with Rails.

 # Docker compose